The U.S. military lifts the Chinese balloon's 'priority sensors' from the ocean floor

 The balloon's prolonged incursion into U.S. airspace prompted the Pentagon to adjust how it is using radar to look for similar activities, resulting in the U.S. detecting — and shooting down — three unidentified objects over the past weekend over Alaska, Canada's Yukon territory, and Lake Huron.

 All of those objects have been described as smaller than the reputed spy balloon that triggered the initial uproar in early February.
-Speaking to reporters on Monday, Defense Secretary Lloyd Austin said that while recovery operations were ongoing to determine those objects' origin and purpose, no debris had been recovered as of yet.
+Speaking to reporters on Monday, Defense Secretary Lloyd Austin said that while recovery operations for those objects were ongoing, but no debris had been recovered yet.

+The U.S. "can't definitively say" what the objects were until it has a chance to analyze the debris, the National Security Council spokesman John Kirby said on Tuesday.
+But, he added, there is no sign yet that the objects might have been spy balloons operated by China or another foreign nation.

+So far, the leading explanation for the objects is that "these could just be balloons tied to some commercial or benign purpose," Kirby said.

 The balloon incident quickly became an imposing challenge to smoothing out snarled U.S.-Chinese relations.
 The news prompted Secretary of State Antony Blinken to call off a high-profile trip to Beijing just hours before he was set to depart.